iamboonnnnn/CleverGuard/README.md

 ### ✅ Test Your Protection

-**Option 1: Quick Test**
+**Option 1: Extension Test (Recommended)**
-1. Click the CleverGuard icon
+1. Click the CleverGuard icon in your toolbar
 2. Click "Test Protection" button
-3. A test tab will open with warning demonstration

-**Option 2: Comprehensive Test**
-1. Visit the hosted test page: [https://cleverguardtestpage.pages.dev/](https://cleverguardtestpage.pages.dev/)
+3. The hosted test page will open: [https://cleverguardtestpage.pages.dev/](https://cleverguardtestpage.pages.dev/)
-2. Click on the "High Risk" test links
-3. Observe the red warning overlays
+4. Click on the "High Risk" test links to see red warning overlays

-**Option 3: Real World Test**
+**Option 2: Real World Test**
-1. Go to Gmail or any email client
+1. Go to Gmail, iCloud Mail, Outlook, or any supported email client
-2. Try clicking suspicious-looking links
+2. Try clicking suspicious-looking links in your emails
-3. The extension should intercept and warn you
+3. The extension should intercept and warn you before accessing dangerous sites

 ### 🚀 Future Release
 *CleverGuard will be available on the Chrome Web Store soon for easier installation*